-For an Original article from in a single institute the number of contributors should not exceed five (5).
+For an Original article: the number of contributors should not exceed five (5) authors from the same institution.

-For a Letter to the Editor and Review article the number of contributors should not exceed four (4).
+For a Letter to the Editor and Review Article, the number of contributors should not exceed four (4).
 A justification should be included, if the number of contributors exceed these limits.
 Only those who have done substantial work in a particular field can write a review article.
 A short summary of the work done by the contributor (s) in the field of review should accompany the manuscript.